tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 ### Step 4: The block is valid and verified by Alice's referent node.

-At this stage, the transaction is considered valid: the miner will then propagate to the network the new block through their node, and Alice's wallet will be updated.
+At this stage, the transaction is considered valid: the miner will then propagate the new block to the network through their node, and Alice's wallet will be updated.

 ![image](assets/en/chapter10/3.webp)

 **Note:** Even if Alice is notified that she has received bitcoins at one of her addresses, it is advisable to consider the transaction immutable only after it has received **six** confirmations.
-This means that six additional blocks have been mined on top of the block containing Bob's transaction.
+This means that six additional blocks have to be mined on top of the block containing Bob's transaction.
 In other words, the older a transaction is in the blockchain, the more immutable it becomes.

 ### What is the importance of this process?